Howard Eisley: Los Angeles Clippers (2005-2006)

+Coaching career

 In 2010, Eisley became a player development assistant for the Los Angeles Clippers.

-He was hired as an assistant coach for the Washington Wizards on September 4, 2014.
-Following a three year stint as an assistant with the New York Knicks, Eisley joined Juwan Howard's staff at the University of Michigan as an assistant coach.
+Eisley was hired as an assistant coach for the Washington Wizards on September 4, 2014.
+Following a three-year stint as an assistant with the New York Knicks, Eisley joined Juwan Howard's staff at the University of Michigan as an assistant coach.

+On October 13, 2025, the Dallas Mavericks hired Eisley to serve as a scout.